ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     "invalid_client":
-    :     The request was made from a client that was not recognized or allowed by the AS, or the client's signaure validation failed.
+    :     The request was made from a client that was not recognized or allowed by the AS, or the client's signature validation failed.

     "user_denied":
     : The RO denied the request.